Skip to main content

 • Description: Indicates if the user has ever paid

-• User property: ever_paid
+• User property: ever_paid GA4 custom dimension for ever_paid

-1. Click Save.
+Click Save.

-Is Bot (User Property)
+Is Bot (user property)

 Flags users identified as bots or automated sessions.
 This allows filtering out bot traffic.

-Expected Values
+Expected values

 • true — The session/user is identified as a bot.